luke-h1/pulse/roadmap.md

     * /user/me - my profile ✅
     * Footer ✅
     * Look into boilerplate-graphql for styling✅
     * WYSWIG editor with @editorjs - potentially a custom package for this to distribute it to admin project ✅

+    * /posts/me - my posts
+    * /projects/me - my projects

 ADMIN:
  * Auth ✅